otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

 passed into the Structure output file.
 9. Create a new directory called structure and copy the Structure output file that Stacks generated to this directory.

     • Edit the Structure output file to remove the comment (first line in the file, starts with “#”).
     • You may need to edit your Structure output file to change the alphanumeric population names to be numbers.
 This can be done using sed.
     • The parameters to run Structure (including a value of k=3) have already been prepared, you can find them here:
             /opt/data/denovo/mainparams
         and
             /opt/data/denovo/extraparams
-Copy them into your structure directory as well.
+     • Copy them into your structure directory as well.
 10. Execute Structure, saving the data into this new directory: structure > populations.structure.console
 [A common STRUCTURE error happens when your population output contains less than 1000 loci.
 You may need to adjust the number of loci in the mainparams file to match your exact Stacks output.]
-11. You will need to download the populations.structure.console and populations.structure.out_f files from the cluster.
+11. You will need to download the populations.structure.console and populations.structure.out_f files from the cluster!!!.
 You can then load them into the graphical interface for Structure on your local computer.
 Select the “File” menu and then “Load structure results…” to load the Structure output.
 Choose the “Barplot” menu and then “Show”.

-• Are the three Oregon threespine stickleback populations related to one another?
-How can you tell?
+    • *Are the three Oregon threespine stickleback populations related to one another?
+How can you tell?*

 ### Citations and Readings
 * Paris, J. R., Stevens, J. R., & Catchen, J. M. (2017).
 Lost in parameter space: a road map for stacks.Methods in Ecology and Evolution, 188, 799–14.